phetsims/ratio-and-proportion/doc/implementation-notes.md

 #### In-proportion values when one or more are too small for success

 Even though the ratio term values are technically in proportion, the fitness will be just slightly less than `IN_PROPORTION_FITNESS_THRESHOLD` in this mode.
 This is for pedagogical reasons.
+The output modalities are none the wiser, and will treat this as "out of proportion" (see next state).

 * Visual: a hair lighter than the dark green for normal in proportion
 * No in-proportion sound ever plays